 Once upon a time, in 1765, The British Empire dominated North America, having won Canada from France in the Seven Years' War.
-However, a series of shifting and thus unresolved issues of authority and administrationnote met with misunderstandings, misjudgments and tragedies which led to most of the colonies of British North America forming a loose association, seceding from The Empire, and later declaring themselves the United States of America.
+However, a series of shifting and thus unresolved issues of authority and administrationnote met with misunderstandings, misjudgments and tragedies which led to most of the colonies of British America forming a loose association, seceding from The Empire, and later declaring themselves the United States of America.
 In the beginning, maybe a third of the colonists felt this was justified; roughly a fifth never did, and a twentieth left the new country to remain the Crown's loyal subjects in the Great White North, a land which has ever since prided itself upon being even more loyal to His/Her Majesty than Britain herself.
-This was the American Revolution, the era of King George III of The United Kingdom, General Charles Cornwallis, King Louis XVI of France, General Jean-Baptiste de Vimeur, the Marquis de La Fayette, The Franco-Spanish Armada (which failed, obviously), George Washington, Benjamin Franklin, Thomas Jefferson, John Adams, Alexander Hamilton, Benedict Arnold, the Boston Massacrenote the crossing of the Delaware, the Midnight Ride of Paul Revere (which was actually a group effort).
-As it would later be portrayed, this was a time when idealistic demagogues overthrew a tyrant and gave voting rights to the people—if you were English or Scots (don't even mention the Irish and other foreigners), rich, land-owning, and male.
-The time of Modern Mythology in America, in short.
-In reality, it was a lot more complex, and in many ways far more divisive and terrible, and human—and British—than that.
+This was the American Revolution, the era of King George III of The United Kingdom, General Charles Cornwallis, King Louis XVI of France, General Jean-Baptiste de Vimeur, the Marquis de La Fayette, The Franco-Spanish Armada (which failed, obviously), George Washington, Benjamin Franklin, Thomas Jefferson, John Adams, Alexander Hamilton, Benedict Arnold, the Boston Massacrenote , the crossing of the Delaware, the Midnight Ride of Paul Revere (which was actually a group effort).
+This war naturally serves as the foundation for America's national myth—a narrative meant to inspire citizens and affirm national values.
+The reality of the war is a far more complex, divisive, and human tale.

 Britain's colonies on the North American mainland were largely patriotic until after the Seven Years' War—which had been fought to defend the country's colonies and trans-Atlantic trade from France.
 Though the British East India Company's victory over the French East India Company (with the help of royal fleets on both sides) was much more important in the long-term, Britain's sound victory in the Americas had three very important consequences there.
 First, the seizure and formal concession of French North America (modern Quebec) effectively removed the immediate security threat France had posed to British America.
-This meant that local elites no longer had any reason to avoid antagonizing the central government in disputes between the two, while also making a very valid point in their favor (why should we have to support a big army to counter a threat that's no longer needed?).
+This left the colonists of British America wondering why they should have to support a big army to counter a threat that's no longer needed.

 Second, the loss of its colonies was a huge blow to French Royal prestige; granted, Anglo-French relations hadn't been too great beforehand, what with the War of the Spanish Succession and the War of the Austrian Succession, but defeat on this scale made the House of Bourbon willing to pay a very steep price for revenge (just as soon as they weren't broke anymore).